Duckman: Comic books

-Between 1994 and 1996 various comic books were published by Topps based on the TV series.
+Between 1994 and 1996, various comic books were published by Topps based on the TV series.
 These were largely written and drawn by others, including Jay Lynch, Scott Shaw! and Craig Yoe.
 Topps also reprinted Peck's original 1990 Duckman comic.

 Home media

 In January 2008, TVShowsOnDVD.com reported that Duckman would be coming to region 1 DVD.
 Details followed in May, when it was announced that the first release in the series would be the first two seasons, 22 combined episodes on three discs, on September 16, 2008.
 The final two seasons, 48 episodes, were released on a seven-disc set on January 6, 2009.
 Both DVD sets were released by CBS DVD/Paramount Home Entertainment.

-With the DVD releases, many episodes were edited to remove copyrighted music because of royalty issues, and as a result they differ somewhat from the aired TV episodes though Everett Peck was involved in the process of the DVD releases and he felt the most important music was preserved.
+With the DVD releases, many episodes were edited to remove copyrighted music because of royalty issues.
+As a result, they differ somewhat from the aired TV episodes.
+However, Everett Peck was involved in the process of the DVD releases and he felt the most important music was preserved.

 The Complete Series DVD was released on February 6, 2018.

 Video game

 In May 1997, a point-and-click adventure computer game, Duckman: The Graphic Adventures of a Private Dick, was released for Microsoft Windows.
 In it, Duckman has become a famous detective, and a television series based on him is about to debut, but someone is pushing Duckman out of his own life and replacing him with a bigger, better, heroic Duckman.
 The player's goal is to help Duckman get rid of the impostor and reclaim his rightful place.
-A PlayStation port was also planned, but it was cancelled at the last minute.
+A PlayStation port was planned for a release in the first quarter of 1997 but it was cancelled.

 Reception

 The show was critically acclaimed.
 In January 2009, IGN listed Duckman as the 48th best in the Top 100 Best Animated TV Shows.

-Episodes "T.V. or Not to Be", "Noir Gang", and "Duckman and Cornfed in 'Haunted Society Plumbers'" were nominated for a Primetime Emmy Award for Outstanding Animated Program in 1994, 1996, and 1997, respectively.
+Episodes "T.V. or Not to Be", "Noir Gang", and "Haunted Society Plumbers" were nominated for a Primetime Emmy Award for Outstanding Animated Program in 1994, 1996, and 1997, respectively.